Engineering Management

 Systems Architecting and Engineering, Cyber Physical Systems, Machine Learning, Deep Learning, Computational Intelligence.
 INCOSE Fellow, IISE, IFPR Fellow.

-David Enke, Professor
+David Enke, Curators' Distinguished Teaching Professor

 PHD University of Missouri-Rolla